eSentire/grape/README.md

 ### Acknowledgments

 * Many thanks to Deron Ferguson for helping me track down and debug problems on windows 10.
-* Many thanks to Rob Rodrigues for helping me track down and debug problems on linux.
+* Many thanks to Rob Rodrigues for helping me track down and debug problems on linux as well his work to add the integration work flow.